rodexion/proper/README.md

-Using `ProperValidators.validateAll()` will also attempt to detect and warn about any properties missing the `@ProperScannable` annotation, but running it may be costly as it will attempt to statically load all classes in the given package, therefore it is designed to be mainly used from tests.
+Using `ProperValidators.validateAll()` will also attempt to detect and warn about any properties missing the `@ProperScannable` annotation, but running it may be costly as it will attempt to statically load all classes in the given package.
+Therefore the tool is designed to be mainly used from tests.

 Scanner leverages [reflections](http://code.google.com/p/reflections/ "Reflections") library to perform the scanning.